Program Information

 Requirements for All Transfer Degrees

 Transfer programs like the Associate in Arts or Associate in Science degrees are designed primarily for students who plan to fulfill the general education requirements for a baccalaureate degree at a four-year college or university.
 Each student should meet with an advisor to plan a program that meets the requirements and policies of the transfer college or university.
 To qualify for the degree, the student must satisfy the general requirements of the college and complete 90 quarter credits in courses numbered 100 or above with a cumulative grade point average of 2.0 or better.
 All grades must be a ‘D’ or higher.
 Credit is generally allowed toward this degree for Advanced Placement and CLEP exams up to a maximum of 45 credits.
 Students planning to pursue the program will find that the first two years of course work are generally the same for all four-year colleges and universities, but in some cases freshman and sophomore course requirements for a specific major may vary.
-See Credit for Non-Traditional Learning on page 150 for more details.
-Seventy-five of the 90 required credits in courses numbered 100 or above must be selected from the General Education Requirements for the Associate in Arts/Associate in Science-Direct Transfer Agreements (starting on page 9) and must include the following:
+Seventy-five of the 90 required credits in courses numbered 100 or above must be selected from the General Education Requirements for the Associate in Arts/Associate in Science-Direct Transfer Agreements and must include the following:

 • A minimum number of credits in communications, humanities, natural sciences and social sciences;